 The Department of Water Resources has provided the following statistical summaries of the data useful for statewide and local purposes.
 The cross-agency team, led by DWR, seeks to verify and update the data submitted.
 However, due to the volunteer nature of the reporting and limitations on reporting agencies, data discussed in the following summaries are undoubtedly under-representative of all shortages to have occurred.
 In addition, reports are received from multiple sources and there are occasionally errors and omissions that can create duplicate entries, non-household water supply reporting, and under-reporting.
 For example, missing information or no data for a given county does not necessarily mean that there are no household water shortages in the county, rather only that none have been reported to the State.
 In summarizing the data, DWR has made its best effort to remove duplicate records by primarily cross-checking addresses.
 The summaries reflect heavy outreach conducted by local and state entities that occurred in the San Joaquin Valley during the 2012-2016 drought.

-The table below represents cumulative reports of household water shortages by county reported to the State through May 23, 2018.
+The table below represents cumulative reports of household water shortages by county reported to the State’s online system through January 6, 2019.

 Summary Table Field Definitions:

 Total Shortages: Reflects the cumulative number of household water supply shortages or problems occurring from dry or failing groundwater wells or surface water supplies.

 Outage: No known reported solution or follow-up made. (e.g., may be households without water using nearby facilities and/or bottled water, or vacated households not using water).